dbayardAWS/intro-data-lake/lab1/NewLab1.md

 ## Complete the Lake Formation Lab if you have not already

-* Open this page in a browser and follow the lab instructions: https://lakeformation.aworkshop.io/
+* Open this page in a different browser tab and follow the lab instructions: https://lakeformation.aworkshop.io/

+NOTE: We recommend you use a browser other than Internet Explorer.

 * You will need to be sure to complete the "Create EC2 Key Pair" and "CloudFormation Template" steps in the "Prerequisites" section prior to starting the Exercise.